-The following awards, founded by the late Henry J. Thouron, a former Instructor in Composition, will be made as follows:
+The following awards, founded by Henry J. Thouron, a former Instructor in Composition in the Academy, will be made at the close of each school year, the terms of said awards being as follows:

 A prize of \$50 for a group of not less than three compositions upon subjects given to the class during the current season, and a prize of \$25 for a second similar group, the first to be decided by the Faculty, the second by a vote of the students then working in the Schools; and one of \$50 and one of \$25, the first for general progress in study, the second for the work showing, in its treatment of said subjects, the most poetic, or abstract, or idealistic, point of view, both to be decided by the instructor of the class.
+The same awards are not to be made twice to the same student.